ron-arredondo-ua/projects/tools/scripts/aws/README.md

-Infra-3496

-1. Created Route53 CNAME record 'mapmy-2-internal.api.ua.com' under ua.com hosted zone
+AWS Python tools

+Python scripts used for developing and testing Infra-3496

+1. get_ec2_eip.py: returns private and public IP addresses for all network interfaces
-2. Created Route53 Alias record for load balancer
+2. get_route53_info.py: returns all record sets for current AWS user